Report an accessibility problem

 Description

 Psychology is the scientific study of mind and behavior.
-The psychology minor emphasizes the development of wide-ranging skills in critical thinking and reasoning, research methods, working collaboratively on teams, and presenting information in oral and written form.
+The psychology minor program emphasizes the development of wide-ranging skills in critical thinking and reasoning, research methods, working collaboratively on teams, and presenting information in oral and written form.
 The psychology minor adds value to students' major degrees through knowledge of concepts, theories and empirical research in mental processes and behavior.

 At a glance